-Under Emerging Issues Task Force of the Financial Accounting Standards Board (the "EITF") No. 04-08, "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share" and EITF 90-19, "Convertible Bonds with Issuer Option to Settle for Cash upon Conversion", because of CRA's obligation to settle the par value of the convertible debentures in cash, the Company is not required to include any shares underlying the convertible debentures in its diluted weighted average shares outstanding until the average stock price per share for the quarter exceeds the \$40 conversion price and only to the extent of the additional shares CRA may be required to issue in the event CRA's conversion obligation exceeds the principal amount of the debentures converted.
+Since CRA is obligated to settle the par value of the convertible debentures in cash, the Company is not required to include any shares underlying the convertible debentures in its diluted weighted average shares outstanding until the average stock price per share for the quarter exceeds the \$40 conversion price and only to the extent of the additional shares CRA may be required to issue in the event CRA's conversion obligation exceeds the principal amount of the debentures converted.
 At such time, only the number of shares that would be issuable (under the "treasury" method of accounting for share dilution) are included, which is based upon the amount by which the average stock price exceeds the conversion price.
-Since the average stock price was \$24.57 for the twelve weeks ended February 20, 2009, no common stock equivalents for shares underlying the debentures were included in the diluted weighted average shares outstanding for the twelve weeks ended February 20, 2009.
-The average stock price for the twelve weeks ended February 15, 2008 was \$45.17 per share; therefore, 257,000 shares underlying the debentures were included in the diluted weighted average shares outstanding for the twelve weeks ended February 15, 2008.
+Since the average stock price was \$26.99 and \$24.48 for the sixteen and forty weeks ended September 4, 2009, respectively, no common stock equivalents for shares underlying the debentures were included in the diluted weighted average shares outstanding for the sixteen and forty weeks ended September 4, 2009.
+Since the average stock price was \$37.42 for the sixteen weeks ended August 29, 2008, no common stock equivalents for shares underlying the debentures were included in the diluted weighted average shares outstanding for the sixteen weeks ended August 29, 2008.
+The average stock price for the forty weeks ended August 29, 2008 was \$38.48.
+Included in the diluted weighted average shares outstanding for the forty weeks ended August 29, 2008 was \$38.48.
+Included in the diluted weighted average shares outstanding for the forty weeks ended August 29, 2008 was \$38.45.
+Included in the diluted weighted average shares outstanding for the forty weeks ended August 29, 2008 was \$38.45.
+Included in the diluted weighted average shares outstanding for the forty weeks ended August 29, 2008 was \$38.45.
+Included in the diluted weighted average shares outstanding for the forty weeks ended August 29, 2008 was \$38.45.
+Included in the diluted weighted average shares outstanding for the forty weeks ended August 29, 2008 w have been met as of September 4, 2009 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.

 As part of the earnout provisions included in the acquisition agreements for acquisitions CRA completed in fiscal 2006 and fiscal 2005, CRA may settle a portion of its obligations through the issuance of its common stock.
 Issuance of these shares is contingent upon certain provisions of the acquisition agreements.
-All shares for which the necessary conditions underlying the earnout provisions have been met as of February 20, 2009 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.
+All shares for which the necessary conditions underlying the earnout provisions